charmoniumQ/PROBE/docs/lib_interpos/README.md

 - Pimentel et al. A Survey on Collecting, Managing, and Analyzing Provenance from Scripts
 - our prior 2024 ACM REP work

+-->

-Matrix:
+TODO: Matrix:

 - Each row is a group of prior works

-- Each column is an SLRP collector-feature
+- Each column is an SLRP tracer-feature

--->
+Prior works argue that library interposition is not appropriate for SLRP for the following reasons:

+- **Bypassable by direct system calls**

+- **Fragility due to variations in C libraries**

+- **Breaks other applications that use preloading**

+- **Requires rebuilding or re-linking**

+- **TODO**

+> A common technique for intercepting system calls inprocess is to use dynamic linking to interpose wrapper functions over the C library functions that make system calls.
+In practice, we have found that method to be insufficient, due to applications making direct system calls, and fragile, due to variations in C libraries, and applications that require their own preloading [37, 3].

+> An alternative implementation of whole-system provenance is interposition between system calls and libraries in user space, as in OPUS [9].
+An argument in favour of such systems is that modifications to existing libraries are more likely to be adopted than modifications to the kernel.
+However, for this approach to work, all applications in the system need to be built against, or dynamically linked to, provenance-aware libraries, replacing existing libraries.

 # Concepts {#sec:design}